 polaris.project.name for Polaris Project to use.
 Note that the specified project must exist on Polaris.
-You can set polaris.onboarding to true if you want Synopsys Bridge to automatically create the project in case it doesn’t yet exist on Polaris.
+If you set polaris.onboarding to true, Synopsys Bridge will automatically create the project in case it doesn’t yet exist on Polaris.

 polaris.assessment.types specifies the type of scan to be run: SAST or SCA or SAST,SCA.